kumar-kundan02/MAANG/DSA/Google/Googlyness.md

 ### Questions & Answers

+#### Tell me about yourself

+I’m a software architect with around 11 years of experience, primarily working on building and evolving large-scale products.
+In my current role, I focus on system design, improving reliability, and enabling teams through better processes and mentoring.

+Over the years, I’ve worked on complex initiatives like migrating monolithic systems to microservices, introducing micro-release strategies for long-cycle desktop products, and resolving deeply rooted system issues such as long-broken automated tests.
+I’ve also grown into leadership roles where I learned that enabling the team and improving collaboration often has more impact than individual execution.

+I’m known for being structured in my thinking, calm under pressure, and collaborative.
+I enjoy working in ambiguous situations, breaking down complex problems, and helping teams move faster without compromising quality.

+At this stage in my career, I’m looking to work on problems at larger scale, with strong engineering culture and high impact—which is why I’m excited about opportunities at Google.

 #### Why Google?

 I’m passionate about building dependable, scalable systems that serve millions of users and solving high-complexity problems with long-term impact.
 Over the past 11 years, I’ve focused on large product migrations, architectural improvements, and enabling team velocity — work that requires balancing quality, usability, and collaboration.